Dunnatello/BurnItUp/README.md

 ## Solar2D Information
-Developed in Solar2D for Android devices.
+Developed using Solar2D for Android devices.
 Tested using Solar2D Simulator 2022.3673.
+You can find the latest version of Solar2D [here](https://www.solar2d.com).
 Builds provided are using debug keystores that will expire earliest on November 9th 2031.

 ## Credits